zirujauak/mxyzptlk/README.md

 Any errors creating, opening, reading, or writing to files are reported by the interpreter and shouldn't halt game execution.

-*\*If creation of the transcript file fails, the game code may print the transcript heading, but transcripting will _not_ be enabled and not text is written to disk.
-Attempting to start scripting a second time _will_ prompt for a filename again*
+*\*If creation of the transcript file fails, the game code may print the transcript heading, but transcripting will _not_ be enabled and no text is written to disk.
+In this case, toggling scripting off and on again _will_ prompt for a filename again*

 #### **A Note About Error Handling**
 Errors may occur during gameplay.
 Some games (Infocom's `Sherlock`, in particular) may unintentionally do things that aren't allowd (like manipulate an invalid attribute - look at you, `Sherlock`).
 There may be bugs in games (or `mxyzptlk` itself) that result in more serious errors, such as a stack underflow or divide by zero.